What’s YOUR Escape Plan?

 - Get out of debt.
 All the way out of debt.
 Forget the mortgage deduction, pay the ($#*!) thing off!
 Until you rid yourself completely, and I mean completely of debt, you will not become financially independent.
 There is some kind of magic that happens when you no longer owe anyone, when you no longer make payments, and when you no longer pay interest on loans.
 Get out of debt!
 Make it a priority.
 The day you pay off your last debt is one of the seminal days of your life!

 - Learn to live within a budget.
 Isn’t this obvious?
 Find a budgeting tool and use it.
-Wendy and I like goodbudget.com.
-It synchronizes constantly so we can see on our cell phones where we stand in each budget category as we spend money throughout the day, week and month.
+Wendy and I have used goodbudget.com and wallet.
+These budget systems regularly synchronize with our bank accounts so we can see, just by looking on our cell phones, where we stand in each budget category as we spend money throughout the day, week and month.
 This allows us to ration our fun evenly over the month for categories like “Entertainment” without blowing a hole in our budget.